pelias-deprecated/dockerfiles/readme.md

 ### customizing your configuration

-the `pelias.json` file in this repo is mounted inside each container at runtime, you can make modifications to the configuration inside without the need for a rebuild.
+the `pelias.json` file in this repo is mounted inside each container at runtime, you can make modifications to the configuration file locally without the need for a rebuild.

 for example, to import Geonames for Singapore with `adminLookup` disabled you could edit the `imports` section to look like: